TOC Digital Speech and Debate Series 1

 - I competed in policy debate at Ruston High School.

-- I did some coaching and judging and debating while in college at Tulane, where I received a Masters in Policy Economics.
+- I did some coaching, judging, and debating while in college at Tulane, where I received a Masters in Policy Economics.

 - I prefer a good policy debate with an intensive case debate and relevant disadvantages over a critical debate.
 See the Kritik section if you are thinking about running one.